fcdoc/doc/en/flashduty/mixin/alert_integration/zabbix.md

 Log in Zabbix Console, select Monitoring > Problems to view the latest alert list.

-1. Click Actions and you can see the message notification results in the pop-up window
+1. Click Actions, and you can see the message notification results in the pop-up window
-2. Find the corresponding log of Flashduty.
-If Status is Sent, it means the notification is successful.
-Otherwise, follow the prompts to investigate the cause
+2. Find the corresponding Flashduty log.
+If the status is "Sent," it indicates the notification was successful.
+Otherwise, troubleshoot based on the provided prompts

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/zabbix/10.avif" />